Clean Energy on Farmland: USDA and DOE’s Virtual Listening Sessions

-The USDA and DOE are facilitating direct engagement with a diverse array of stakeholders to glean valuable feedback.
-The focus is on identifying ways these agencies can leverage their leadership, provide program guidance, and engage in research and information sharing to promote positive outcomes in clean energy siting.
+The USDA and DOE are facilitating direct engagement with a diverse array of stakeholders to glean feedback.
+The focus is on identifying ways these agencies can leverage their leadership, provide program guidance, and engage in research and information sharing to promote positive outcomes in clean energy.
 The initiative aims to strike a balance that benefits not only the renewable energy industry but also farmers, rural communities, and the broader public.

 Stakeholder-Specific Listening Sessions: